Student Practice Supervision and Assessment Resource Centre

 Training for AHP mentors

 From Spring 2010, initial educator training for AHPs (with the exception of paramedics- see below) has been delivered in a new format, which has been designed to build on an existing provision to give participants a comprehensive preparation for student supervision and more consistent access to professional accreditation on completion of the course.
-This new format has also been designed to ensure that educator development activities meet both current and possible future requirements of the HPC.
+This new format has also been designed to ensure that educator development activities meet both current and possible future requirements of the HCPC.

 The AHP educator training programme consists of one taught day of study supported by a self-directed preparation pack.
 The study pack will cover core aspects of student supervision and facilitation of learning in the clinical environment, including objective setting, feedback and assessment.
 The taught study day will develop these areas further, focusing on the specific programme of study relevant to each profession, placement arrangements and assessment requirements of each individual programme.